 Now, don’t even get me started on the restaurants.
 With this city being right on the Atlantic Ocean, you’re bound to have an endless supply of seafood galore.

-My favorite restaurants that I ventured to while in Charleston were:
+My favorite restaurants that I ventured to while in Charleston:

 Ye Ole Fashioned Ice Cream

-While “Ice Cream” is in the name of this restaurant, they also serve Hamburgers, sandwiches, hotdogs, fries and many more items for you to choose from.
+While “Ice Cream” is in the name of this restaurant, they also serve hamburgers, sandwiches, hotdogs, fries, shakes and many more items for you to choose from.
 The Turkey Club is my favorite item on their menu.
 I can’t tell you how many times I kept going back to get this sandwich it was just that good.
 They also give you a nice portion of fries, that’s always a bonus.

 Marina Variety Store Restaurant

 We primarily ate breakfast here.
 Their “Sunrise Starter” was what I ordered a few times.
 This is a traditional breakfast plate.
-I also tried their “Crispy Alligator Tail” or in words, their “Alligator Bites” (that’s what we call Alligator from where I’m from).
+I tried the “Crispy Alligator Tail” or in other words, their “Alligator Bites.”
 Here me out, if you’ve never had alligator before but think you may want to try it, it taste like chicken.

 In my honest opinion, I was not a big fan of their Bear Island Shrimp and Grits (pictured below).
 The gravy that comes with this meal made it taste really salty.
 The Alligator Bites on top were 100% perfection.